floshin/acrolib/training/specificity.md

-# Specificity in Acro Skill Strength
+# Specificity in Skill Strength Training for Acrobatics

 *by Flosha, 18.04.2025 - 20.04.2025*